| | | |

 HOW TO MAKE ROASTED HEART POTATOES FOR VALENTINE’S DAY

 I first made these crispy Roasted Heart Potatoes years ago, in 2012.
-Ever since I make an effort to make them every Valentine’s Day.
+Ever since I made an effort to make them every Valentine’s Day.
 Even if it’s just one or 2 potato hearts on a plate.
-Sometime less is more.
+Sometimes less is more.

 POTATOES FOR ROASTING

-I love small red, fingerling or Baby Dutch potatoes for roasting.
-To make roasted heart potatoes it’s best to use medium to large potatoes.
-It’s easier to to cut out shapes from larger potatoes.
+• To make roasted heart potatoes, use medium-to large-sized potatoes.
+It’s easier to cut out shapes from larger potatoes.

-Learn more about kinds of potatoes for roasting, frying or salads.
+• Learn more about the kinds of potatoes for roasting, frying, or salads via the Kitchn.com

-Prepare marinade to your taste.
-I usually keep it super simple with 4 ingredients : oil, salt, black pepper and caraway seeds.
-On occasion I add a little bit of paprika, too.
-Whisk all the ingredients for the marinade and set it aside.
+Prepare the marinade to your taste.
+I keep it super simple with 4 ingredients: oil, salt, black pepper, and caraway seeds.
+On occasion, I add a little bit of paprika, too.
+Whisk all the marinade ingredients and set aside.

 CUT OUT HEART POTATOES